saleehk/APIservice-Sample/README.md

 # APIservice-Sample
-Sample Boiler plate code for Any API service with OkHttp + Retrofit This example show simple way to create a client for any endpoint (This uses github)
+Sample Boilerplate code for Any API service with OkHttp + Retrofit This example show simple way to create a client for any endpoint (This uses github)
 ##To set use in your own endpoint
   1. Set your end point url in